Français

 What to do with leftover household hazardous waste

-If your household hazardous waste is accepted by your province’s Product Care Recycling program, take it to your nearest recycling location and drop it off.
-It will then be sorted, incinerated, or securely stored to keep from contaminating landfills and waterways.
+If accepted by your province’s recycling program, take any leftover product or empty containers to your nearest recycling location and drop it off—free of charge.
+It will then be responsibly managed to keep from contaminating landfills and waterways, or endangering waste handlers.

 Find a Recycling Location

-What happens to household hazardous waste after it’s dropped off
+What happens to material after its dropped off

 Find a Recycling Location